 - Step 3: Flip the knife over and begin sharpening the other side of the blade with the same process.

-- Step 4: Continue to sharpen the edge of your blade until you feel like it is sharpened enough.
+- Step 4: Continue to sharpen your blade's edge until you feel it is sharpened enough.

 Method 8 - Broken Glass Bottle

-As dangerous as it sounds, using a broken glass bottle could be a good alternative to your usual sharpener.
+As dangerous as it sounds, using a broken glass bottle could be a good alternative to your usual sharpener for sharpening knives.

 The reason being is the edge of a broken bottle is not polished, so it will be rough enough to sharpen your knife.